dehesa/package-conbini/README.md

     This operator optionally lets you control backpressure with its `maxDemand` parameter.
 The parameter behaves like `flatMap`'s `maxPublishers`, which specifies the maximum demand requested to the upstream at any given time.

--   `handleEnd` executes (only once) the provided closure when the publisher completes (whether successfully or with a failure) or when the publisher gets cancelled.
+-   `handleEnd(_:)` executes (only once) the provided closure when the publisher completes (whether successfully or with a failure) or when the publisher gets cancelled.
     <br> It performs the same operation that the standard `handleEvents(receiveSubscription:receiveOutput:receiveCompletion:receiveCancel:receiveRequest:)` would perform if you add similar closures to `receiveCompletion` and `receiveCancel`.

     ```swift